yattoz/Radio2/README.md

 # Releases

-# 1.0 (November 12, 2019)
+## 1.0 (November 12, 2019)
-First release, app is stable and ready to
+First release, the app is packed with all the original features, plus a lot more.